gfrison/gfrison.github.io/cv.md

 - **Thought Leadership**: Communicating complex ideas to stakeholders and advocating for innovative initiatives.
 <br>
 [![image-left]({{ site.url }}{{ site.baseurl }}/assets/images/cv.jpg){: .align-left}]({{ site.url }}/assets/cv.pdf)
 &#8592; Click on the icon and download my Curriculum in PDF format and please, share it in your organization.
-I will be very willing to discuss over possible collaborations.
 {: .notice--info}
 <br>
 <br>